-The short film “DaVinci” is currently in preproduction.
+The film “DaVinci” is currently in preproduction.

 Directed by Chuck Cranston